Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Introduction

 \section{Introduction}

 Extreme coronal line emitters (ECLEs) are defined by the presence of prominent coronal emission lines from highly ionised iron (\Fevii, \Fex, \Fexi, \Fexiv) in their spectra.
-Such emission lines are rare, requiring a high-energy X-ray continuum to generate, and are most commonly seen in the Solar corona (giving them their name).
+Such emission lines are rare, requiring a high-energy X-ray continuum to generate, and are most commonly seen in the solar corona (giving them their name).
 The two primary sources for extragalactic coronal lines are active galactic nuclei (AGNs) and tidal disruption events (TDEs).

 The actively accreting central supermassive black hole (SMBH) in an AGN can generate the requisite X-ray continuum to produce coronal lines.
 If present, these lines are typically seen with line strengths of a few percent that of the \fspectralline{O}{III}{5007} line \citep{nagao_2000_HighIonizationNuclearEmissionLine}.
-Due to the common use of the abbreviation `CL' when referring to `changing look' AGN in the literature, to avoid potential confusion we abbreviate `coronal line' to `CrL' throughout this work.
-Thus, and AGN displaying coronal line emission is referred to as a `CrL AGN'.
-In ECLEs, however, the coronal lines are much stronger, with some exceeding 30 per cent the strength of \fspectralline{O}{iii}{5007} \citep{wang_2012_EXTREMECORONALLINE}.
-Only a small fraction of CL-AGNs are ECLEs, which indicates that AGN-linked ECLEs may either be drawn from the high end of a continuum of AGN CL activity or reflect unique environments around some SMBHs.
+Owing to the common use of the abbreviation ``CL'' when referring to ``changing look'' AGNs in the literature, to avoid potential confusion we abbreviate ``coronal line'' to ``CrL'' throughout this work.
+Thus, an AGN displaying coronal line emission is referred to as a ``CrL-AGN''.
+Previous work identified ECLEs as galaxies where coronal line emission is much stronger, with CrL emission line strengths exceeding 20 per cent that of \fspectralline{O}{iii}{5007} commonly applied as a diagnostic threshold \citep{wang_2012_EXTREMECORONALLINE, callow_2024_rateextremecoronal, callow_2025_rateextremecoronal}.
+Using this criterion, only a small fraction of CrL-AGNs are ECLEs, which indicates that AGN-linked ECLEs may either be drawn from the high end of a continuum of AGN CrL activity or reflect unique environments around some SMBHs.
+The use of an emission-line-strength cut to identify transient phenomena linked to the same physical processes presents challenges to which we will return.